Scattering by curvatures, radiationless sources, transmission eigenfunctions and inverse scattering problems: Abstract

 \section{Abstract}

-The paper is concerned with several separate but intriguingly connected topics arising in the theory of wave propagation.
-They include the geometrical characterizations of radiationless sources, non-radiating impinging waves and interior transmission eigenfunctions, and their applications to inverse scattering problems.
-A major novel discovery and technical ingredient in our study is a certain localization and geometrization property in the aforementioned wave scattering scenarios.
+We consider several intriguingly connected topics in the theory of wave propagation: geometrical characterizations of radiationless sources, non-radiating incident waves, interior transmission eigenfunctions, and their applications to inverse scattering.
+Our major novel discovery is a localization and geometrization property.

-It is first shown that a scatterer, which might be an active source or an inhomogeneous index of refraction, must not be invisible if its support is sufficiently small, namely, the scattered wave pattern cannot be identically vanishing.
-In fact, we prove much more general results by deriving explicit relationships between the intensity of the scatterer and its diameter in these cases.
-These results significantly generalise the classical ones on radiationless/invisible bodies supported in a ball of uniform content.
-Then we localize and geometrize the ``smallness'' results to the case where there is a high-curvature point on the boundary of the support of the scatterer.
-We derive explicit relationships between the intensity of a radiating source, or a radiating scattered field for the inhomogeneous refraction case, locally at the aforementioned boundary point and the curvature of that point.
-The results can be used to derive geometric characterizations of radiationless sources or non-radiating waves near high-curvature points, as well as to classify non-invisible objects.
+We first show that a scatterer, which might be an active source or an inhomogeneous index of refraction, cannot be completely invisible if its support is small compared to the wavelength and scattering intensity.
+Next, we localize and geometrize the ``smallness'' results to the case where there is a high-curvature point on the boundary of the scatterer's support.
+We derive explicit bounds between the intensity of an invisible scatterer and its diameter or its curvature at the aforementioned point.
+These results can be used to characterize radiationless sources or non-radiating waves near high-curvature points.

-As significant applications of our study, we first derive a certain intrinsic geometric property of interior transmission eigenfunctions near a high-curvature points.
+As significant applications we derive new intrinsic geometric properties of interior transmission eigenfunctions near high-curvature points.
 This is of independent interest in spectral theory.
-We also apply the obtained results to the study of Schiffer's problem in inverse scattering theory which concerns the determination of the support/shape of an unknown/inaccessible scatterer by a single scattering pattern measured away from the scatterer.
-We establish unique determination results for this problem in certain scenarios of practical interest.
+We further establish unique determination results for the single-wave Schiffer's problem in certain scenarios of practical interest, such as collections of well-separated small scatterers.
 These are the first results for Schiffer's problem with generic smooth scatterers.

-The results obtained in this work are of fundamental importance in the theory of direct and inverse wave scattering, and there should be more profound physical implications underlying them.